Yale-NUS merger: Decision to announce move as early as possible was jointly made by NUS, Yale

-Elaborating on the timing of the announcement, Mr Chan said NUS initiated discussions with Yale in early July, and Yale acknowledged NUS' vision to bring together both YNC and USP into a New College that would not bear Yale's name.
+Elaborating on the timing of the announcement, Mr Chan said NUS had initiated discussions with Yale in early July, and Yale acknowledged NUS' vision to bring together both YNC and USP into a new college that would not bear Yale's name.

 The YNC leadership was informed in the same month.

-The NUS Board of Trustees endorsed the decision in early August and the YNC Governing Board endorsed the transition plans in late August.
+The NUS board of trustees endorsed the decision early last month and the YNC governing board endorsed the transition plans late in the same month.

-The announcement was planned for August after the Yale-NUS Governing Board "considered and endorsed" the transition approach, he added.
+The announcement was planned for last month after the Yale-NUS governing board "considered and endorsed" the transition approach, he added.

 Mr Chan explained that this allowed faculty and staff the maximum time to work through the details of the transition.